IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: pre-requisite-wns-configuration}
 {: windows}

-1. Ensure the application is with Toast notification capability.
+1. Ensure that the application is with Toast notification capability.
 This can be enabled in Package.appxmanifest.
-1. Ensure `Package Identity Name` and `Publisher` should be updated with the values registered with WNS.
+1. Ensure `Package Identity Name` and `Publisher` should be updated with the values that are registered with WNS.
 1. (Optional) Delete TemporaryKey.pfx file.
 {: windows}